Cyber4All/security-injections/How to create a Security Injection.md

 - Open `create.js` and scroll to the bottom.
 You will see a list of methods commented out.
 You will add your own method with the form below:
 `exports.write_3("My Security Injection", "CS0 Java");`
 - When you uncomment a method, the module it specifies will be built when you run the `node create.js` command.
 So if you only want to build your own Security Injection, comment out all methods except for yours.
 - Finally, on line 23, you will see this line of code: `var contentDir = "content/";`.
-This controls the route to your Security Injection, so make sure to modify it to hit the correct directory.
+This controls the path to your Security Injection, so make sure to modify it to hit the correct directory.
     - Example:
         `var contentDir = "content/"Secure Coding"/";`